 The Livermore Amador Valley, also called the Tri-Valley, is located on the eastern edge of Alameda County, the seventh largest county in California.
 The cities of Livermore, Dublin and Pleasanton surpassed 200,000 total residents according to 2010 Census data.
 According to the Metropolitan Transportation Commission's (MTC) 2040 Plan Bay Area Transportation Plan released in 2017, the number of households in Alameda County is expected to grow by 35% between 2010 and 2040.
 Employment is projected to grow by 35%...
-1

 The Tri-Valley cities have a lower unemployment rate than other cities in Alameda County, the state, and the nation.
-Statistics for 2019 show that unemployment rates in Tri-Valley is 2.6% compared to the county-wide figure of 2.8%.2 The percentage of unemployed residents declined between 2010 and 2018, and only increased slightly in 2019.
+Statistics for 2020 show that unemployment rates in Tri-Valley is lower than the rest of Alameda County.

 At the end of FY 2009, in the face of the economic recession and declining revenues, the Authority reduced service by 25% and immediately saw a decrease in ridership of approximately the same percentage.
 Since then the Agency has made efforts to gradually restore service hours and has conducted a comprehensive operations analysis resulting in changes in service during FY17.
-These changes increased ridership in FY18, and again in FY19.
-The challenge for the Authority moving forward will be to retain current riders and service levels and continue to plan services that appeal to a market beyond the transit-dependent population and attracting a greater share of "choice" riders.
+These changes increased ridership in FY18, again in FY19, and during the first three quarters of FY20.
+Unfortunately, ridership declined the last quarter due to the Shelter in Place order brought on by the COVID-19 Pandemic.
+The challenge for the Authority moving forward will be to regain the trust of riders as the area begins to "open up".